 A repeated course in which the student initially received a D or better will not count as units attempted or completed since an improved grade will only result in a grade change and not additional unit credit.
-A repeated course in which a student withdrew or received an unofficial withdrawal will count as units attempted and completed.
+A repeated course in which a student withdrew or received an unofficial withdrawal or grade of "F" will count as units attempted and completed.